Skip to main content

 • Click OK.

-5. Navigate to Filter > Blur > Motion Blur to begin creating our speed effect.
+5. Go to Filter > Blur > Motion Blur.

 Angle: −15°